 - Decorating the tree (for people) started in Latvia in the early 1500s, but they didn’t use ornaments and tinsel.
 Back in those days, food was the number one way to decorate a tree: Gingerbread, sugar candy, apples, nuts, and berries were placed or tied onto the boughs for the family to eat.

 - The Christmas tree that we know today is a German tradition that became popular when Queen Charlotte, the wife of King George III (of Revolutionary War fame), insisted a tree be placed in the Queen’s Lodge in Windsor.
 Most people falsely believe it was Prince Albert, the consort to Queen Victoria, who started the tradition, but Charlotte had him beat by 40 years!

 - Only rich people used to have a whole tree in their homes.
 For the poor, they would bring in branches of evergreen and decorate those on the mantlepiece of their fireplaces.
 Decorated trees were left outside and were generally a community endeavor to decorate.

 - Christmas trees didn’t become popular in the United States until right before the Civil War.
 Americans were slow to adapt the tradition, which they saw as a pagan custom.
 German immigrants in eastern Pennsylvania were considered odd when they brought their customs over from Europe.
 It’s no wonder that the United States waited until 1870 to make Christmas a federal holiday!

-- For every Christmas tree harvested, 1-3 seedlings are planted.
-Currently, there are 350 million Christmas trees growing in the United States.
+- For every Christmas tree harvested, 1–3 seedlings are planted.
+At the time of this writing, there are 350 million Christmas trees growing in the United States.